bheinzerling/bpemb/README.md

 For example, applying BPE to English might first merge the characters *h* and *e* into a new symbol *he*, then *t* and *h* into *th*, then *t* and *he* into *the*, and so on.

 Learning these merge operations from a large corpus (e.g. all Wikipedia articles in a given language) often yields reasonable subword segementations.
-For example, a BPE model trained on English Wikipedia splits *melfordhire* in *mel*, *ford*, and *shire*.
+For example, a BPE model trained on English Wikipedia splits *melfordshire* into *mel*, *ford*, and *shire*.

 Applying BPE to a large corpus and then training embeddings allows capturing semantic similarity on the subword level: